BawanthaBeliwaththa/BOMBER-SMS-Anony/README.md

 <br>
 <hr>
 <br>
-This tool is for sending bomb mesage to any number (This
+This tool is for sending bomb mesage to any number (This is under maintance)